lukemccabe0/lukemccabe0/README.md

 # Hi there, I'm Luke 👋

 ## 🙋‍♂️ About Me
-I am a Computer Science student at Queens University Belfast, passionate about technology and software development.
+I am a Computer Science student at Queens University Belfast, passionate about technology and network security.
 I enjoy solving complex problems and learning new things in the field of computer science.

 - 👨‍💻 Currently on my placement year with [InvestNI](https://www.investni.com).
 - 📷 I have a passion for photography, see my work [here](https://www.facebook.com/lukemccabephotography).